h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis-financial-focus/machine-learning-experiment-scoring-and-analysis-financial-focus.md

 Remember that the perfect prediction model starts pretty steep, and as a rule of thumb, the steeper the curve, the higher the gain.
 The area between the baseline (white diagonal dashed line) and the gain curve (yellow curve), better known as the area under the curve, visually shows us how much better our model is than that of the random model.
 There is always room for improvement.
 The gain curve can be steeper.

-**Note:** If you are not sure what AUC or what the gain chart is, feel free to review the concepts section of this tutorial.
+**Note:** If you are not sure what AUC or what the gain chart is, feel free to review the concepts section of this self-paced course.

 4\.
 Exit out of the Gains chart by clicking on the **x** located at the top-right corner of the plot, next to the **Download** option